LIFE FOR SLAVES IN THE UNITED STATES

 Daily life for slaves in the United States consisted of several main topics, including: working conditions, clothing, food, and education.
 In terms of daily life, slaves in the United States faced difficult and tiring working conditions.
 At the time, most slaves in the United States worked in agricultural work on the plantations.
 In fact, most of their time was spent harvest crops such as cotton, rice, indigo and tobacco.
 This was very labor-intensive work.
 As such, the slaves worked long and tiring shifts of work in very difficult conditions.
 In fact, it was not uncommon for slaves to work as many as 16 hours a day in hot and humid weather.
 At the same time, slaves also struggled due to the different forms of punishment and abuse that they were forced to endure on the plantations.
 While most slaves were used for agricultural work, some slaves fared better and worked inside of the home of the slave owner.
 These were generally referred to as ‘House Slaves’, and often completed work related to maintaining the main residence on the plantation.
 For example, house slaves were most often women, who were tasked with cleaning, cooking and assisting with raising the slave owners’ children.
 While house slaves were generally treated better, they were still required to work long hours.

 Another important item of slave daily life was their clothing.
 In general, slaves were clothed by their owners, so it differed greatly across the different regions of the United States.
 For the most part though, slaves were clothed in basic linen suits.
 In fact, men and boys who worked in the fields were often clothed in poor fitting shirts and breeches.
 Breeches were preferred by the slave owners, as they were shorter and used less cloth.
 However, they did not protect the slaves from the cold nights.
 Furthermore, slaves were either given poor fitted shoes that wore out quickly or no shoes at all.
 The nature of the agricultural work meant that slave clothing and shoes often wore out quickly.
 Thus, many slaves work dirty and torn clothing.
 Female slaves wore dresses, but also suffered from poor footwear.
 In general, the clothe used in slave clothing was rough and uncomfortable.
 What made the clothing event more uncomfortable was how dirty it became.
 This was because slaves did difficult and dirty work for long hours.
 However, the slaves also were usually provided with only one (or maybe two) sets of clothing.
 As such, they struggled to wash their clothing after a long day of work, such that it was ready for work the next day.
+The image above of Solomon Northup shows a typical set of clothing for a slave that worked on a plantation.

 The regular food and diet of slaves varied between the different plantations, but there were several main similarities throughout the timeframe of slavery in the United States.
 For example, historians have noted that the most common diet of slaves in the Southern states consisted of pork, rice and corn.
 While, this diet kept the slaves fed well, it denied them of a variety of nutrients.
 As such, slaves regularly differed from nutrient deficiencies that made them more prone to different types of illness.
 Frederick Douglass commented about the food he received as a slave in the following passage from his famous ‘Narrative of the Life of Frederick Douglass, An American Slave’: